 - Romantic False Lead: Seems to be Firestar's love interest in Into the Wild.
 Then Clawface kills her.

 - Spirit Advisor: She gives advice to Firestar, his descendants, and other medicine cats as a spirit in StarClan.

 - Too Good for This Sinful Earth: Is beautiful, young, kind, wise, sincere, hardworking, and killed off partway through the very first novel.

 "We have the wisdom of ages.
 You have the stupidity of youth."

 "I can keep a secret."

-- Action Girl: As with pretty much all female characters.
+- Action Girl: As with pretty much all female characters, she can hold her own in a fight.
 Notable for being a medicine cat.